loulou310/OpenJL/README.md

 This is an experimental Linux distro, just for laughing a bit with a few friends of mine.

-It is still in early development, and we have to choose the base yet
+It is still in early development, and we choose to use Arch Linux releng profile as a base.